 Road trips can be a lot of fun, but they can also be expensive if you need to stop for food every so often.
 You can customize healthy snacks that the whole family will love, whether it is sweet or savory.
-You’ll save money and enjoy knowing you’re feeding your loved ones healthy foods.
-So, instead of buying processed and boxed food, try these healthy road trip snack ideas.
+You’ll save money on road trips and enjoy knowing you’re feeding your loved ones healthy foods.
+So, instead of buying processed and boxed food, try these healthy road trip snacks.

 Healthy Road Trip Snacks: Veggies

 - Baby Carrots

 - Cherry Tomatoes

 - Kale Chips

 Most kids love snap peas once they try them, they have a great crunch and are easy to pack in a ziplock bag or plastic container.
 Carrots also travel well and will hold up for the duration of your trip.
 If you don’t mind a little mess, try bringing individual size packs of organic ranch, peanut or other nut butter, guacamole or hummus for a tasty and healthy dip.
 If you don’t want to splurge on individual packs of dip, you can buy a bigger container and divide it into baby food jars and throw them out when they are empty.

 Kale chips are so easy to make and are a delicious way of snacking on chips without any guilt.